+Cpdf can extract the raster images to a given location.
+JPEG and JPEG2000 images are extracted directly.
 Other images are written as PNGs, processed with either ImageMagick's "magick" command, or NetPBM's "pnmtopng" program, whichever is installed.
+JBIG2 image extraction is not yet supported.

-The -im or -p2p option is used to give the path to the external tool, one of which must be installed (unless -raw is added, which outputs instead just JPEG or plain .pnm files).

-The output specifier, e.g -0 output/%%% gives the number format for numbering the images.
+The -im or -p2p option is used to give the path to the external tool, one of which must be installed.
+The output specifer, e.g -o output/%% gives the number format for numbering the images.
 Output files are named serially from 0, and include the page number too.
 For example, output files might be called output/000-p1.jpg, output/001-p1.png, output/002-p3.jpg etc. Here is an example invocation: